Causal Inference Using Augmented Epidemic Models: Method 4 - Causal Preserving Data Generating Models

 Turning to the time varying case, a similar construction can be used but is much more involved.
 The recent paper by \cite{lin2025} shows how to use a class of copulas known as pair copulas to parameterize the joint distribution.
 The details are fairly involved and we refer the reader to \cite{lin2025} for details.

 The estimating equation approach (Method 3) requires two models: the epidemic MSM and a model for the propensity score.
 The fully specified, frugal approach (Method 4) requires, in addition, a model for $X$ and a copula.
 A full exploration of how to construct these models will be quite complicated and we leave this for future work.
 The advantage of Method 3 is thus that it requires less modeling.
 The advantage of Method 4 is that we never need to divide by the propensity score which can lead to instability.
-Also, some researchers may prefer a fully specified joint distribution (Method 4) for purposes of interpretability and model checking.
+Also, a fully specified joint distribution (Method 4) may be useful for purposes of interpretability and model checking.